 I was saying that even in Berlioz the French tendency predominates.

 In truth, had this not been the case, and had there been a possibility for him to escape from this tendency, one might then support in him what in good German is called a worthy disciple of Beethoven.

 But this tendency prevents him from assimilating more deeply the genius of Beethoven. — That is the tendency that aims at outward effect and is looking for success with the most divergent classes of the public.
 While a German, in the midst of his social life, prefers to withdraw within himself and collect his thoughts when he wishes to probe the true inner source which feeds his productive capacity, we see that a Frenchman, on the contrary, aspires to find in the most extreme classes of society the principle of his productive activity.
-A Frenchman’s first thought is above all to entertain and amuse, and even when his is seeking to perfect his art by ennobling and idealising this amusement, he never loses sight of his immediate aim, which is that this art should have the capacity to please and captivate the highest possible number of listeners.
+A Frenchman’s first thought is above all to entertain and amuse, and even when he is seeking to perfect his art by ennobling and idealising this amusement, he never loses sight of his immediate aim, which is that this art should have the capacity to please and captivate the highest possible number of listeners.
 Thus effect and the impression of the moment are and remain for a Frenchman his principal goal; if he is totally bereft of intuitive sense, it is enough for him simply to have attained this goal…; but if he is gifted with a genuine capacity for creation, it does not prevent him from using this effect; but then it is no more than the first and most important way of conveying to all his innermost thoughts.